-Figure 2-25 (Sheets 1 through 3) shows the HSR Build Alternative9, including the HSR alignment, new/modified non-electrified tracks, and roadway crossings.
+Figure 2-25 (Sheets 1 through 3) shows the HSR Build Alternative7, including the HSR alignment, new/modified non-electrified tracks, and roadway crossings.
 The HSR alignment would begin at the underground Burbank Airport Station and would consist of two new electrified tracks.
 After exiting the underground station, the alignment would travel southeast beneath Hollywood Burbank Airport in a tunnel.
 The alignment would run under airport property, including under Runway 8-26, Taxiway D, the proposed extended Taxiway C, and critical airport safety zones.
 The tunnel alignment under the runway and taxiways would be built using SEM construction to avoid disruptions to airfield operations.
 Section 2.9.5.3 describes the SEM construction method in more detail.
 The alignment from south of airport Runway 8-26 to where it would join the Metrolink Ventura Subdivision would be built as cut-and-cover, including portions running under surface parking lots on airport property.
 The alignment would then transition to a trench within the Metrolink Ventura Subdivision.
-The existing Metrolink Ventura Subdivision tracks would be realigned north within the existing right-ofway, and an existing UPRR siding track between Buena Vista Street and Beachwood Drive would be realigned north of the relocated Metrolink Subdivision tracks within the existing right-of-way.
+The existing Metrolink Ventura Subdivision tracks would be realigned north within the existing right-of-way, and an existing UPRR siding track between Buena Vista Street and Beachwood Drive would be realigned north of the relocated Metrolink Subdivision tracks within the existing right-of-way.
 These non-electrified tracks would remain at-grade.
 The trench, which would be south of and parallel to the relocated non-electrified tracks, would be dedicated for HSR tracks only.
 Figure 2-7, Figure 2-8, and Figure 2-9 in Section 2.3.4 depict the typical cross-sections of the below-grade portion of the alignment.
-During construction of the below-grade alignment, shoofly tracks 10 would be provided to support Metrolink and UPRR operations.
+During construction of the below-grade alignment, shoofly tracks8 would be provided to support Metrolink and UPRR operations.
 The proposed shoofly tracks would be aligned between Hollywood Way and Buena Vista Street outside the existing right-of-way and would result in temporary roadway impacts to Vanowen Street.
-Construction of the below-grade alignment and shoofly tracks conflicts with two extraction wells, a valve vault, and ancillary infrastructure that are currently being used to supply municipal drinking water and remediate the San Fernando Valley Area 1 Superfund site.
-Construction of the HSR project would require the extraction wells, the valve vaults, and ancillary infrastructure to be replaced, with the detailed design for such infrastructure to be performed during a later stage of design.